scottish-government-design-system/designsystem.gov.scot/components/search-results-pagination/index.md

 A ‘Load more’ button is shown rather than a list of page numbers.

 ## Supporting evidence for using this component
-None.
+There are no reported performance issues with this component from mygov or gov.scot.

 ## Website analytics and the use of this component
-There are no reported performance issues with this component from mygov or gov.scot.

 Search results pagination clicks can be tracked through a data attribute attached to the page link, e.g. data-search="pagination-7" and can be tracked alongside the search query (see Search Results for further detail. )

 ## Accessibility Features